brunokoga/Montevideo/advanced_dir/spells/sanctifyArmor.md

 **Saving Throw** Will negates (harmless, object); **Spell Resistance** yes (harmless, object)

 You imbue your armor with a righteous aura.
-It gains a +1 enhancement bonus per four caster levels (maximum +5 at 20th level.
+It gains a +1 enhancement bonus per four caster levels (maximum +5 at 20th level).
 When using your judgment or smite ability, you gain DR 5/evil.

 An outfit of regular clothing counts as armor that grants no AC bonus for the purpose of this spell.